Origami Endangered Animals

-Several species of animals all over the world are listed as endangered, meaning their population numbers are so low that they are at risk for going extinct.
-Many species of animals are also listed as vulnerable, meaning they’re numbers are declining and may soon be added to the list of endangered animals.
+Several species of animals all over the world are listed as endangered, meaning their population numbers are so low that they are at risk of going extinct.
+Many species of animals are also listed as vulnerable, meaning their numbers are declining and may soon be added to the list of endangered animals.
 What causes an animal’s population to decrease in the wild?
 Environmental factors are usually to blame such as habitat destruction and toxins.
 As we take up more of the earth’s space with buildings and roads, animals have less space to grow and thrive.
 Illegal hunting can also cause animal species numbers to decline.

 How Can You Help?

 Start at home by recycling, reusing, and reducing waste.
 The less waste that goes into our environment, the better for all animals.
 You can also create habitats for animals that visit your yard.
-A bee garden, insect house, or small diy pond can be fun to make and helpful for little animals.
+A bee garden, insect house, or small DIY pond can be fun to make and helpful for little animals.

 Expand your reach to your community by volunteering to clean up local parks and beaches.

 Visit our blog post on teaching our children to care for additional resources on this important topic.

 Origami is a fun way to sit down and create without making a huge mess.
 We’ve selected a few animals from the endangered and vulnerable species lists to make into paper animals.